RU-ECE/ECE451-Parallel/syllabus.md

 * Other Readings: 	Papers available in ref directory of repo

 ## COURSE REQUIREMENTS
 * **Attendance:**	Attendance is crucial for an effective learning but will not be graded.
-Your work will speak for itself.
+There will be in-class handouts to encourage participation and attendance.
+Not doing the in-class work means you are not eligible for curving or grade modifications.
 * **Homework:** 	Coding assignments will be submitted via canvas for individual single files, or via github.
+Theory assignments will be submitted on paper or in canvas quizzes.

 ## GRADING PROCEDURES
 Grades will be based on:
 * Homework problem sets on theory                      (5%)
 * Group Programming Homeworks                         (20%)
+* Mini Project                                        (15%)
 * Midterm                                             (30%)
 * Final Project or final exam                         (30%)